ebonillau2/CoordinatorSample/README.md

-# Building a SwiftUI with Coordiantor Pattern
+# Building a SwiftUI with Coordinator Pattern

 the project was build with the following:
 - iOS 26+